sol-sk/GIT_Obsidian/W2024T2/PHIL 451/PHIL451 Past exam 1.md

 	- Reject: denies that event having more than one sufficient cause is sufficient for being causally overdetermined (SCOD)

-Papineau *rejects distinctness* aka the thought than mental and phys properties are distinct
+Papineau *rejects distinctness* aka the thought than mental and phys properties are distinct **if we want to uphold the causal sufficiency of a mental event (efficacy), physical event (completeness) and ~SCOD, we must conclude ~Distinctness**

+2. *Reasoning for Papineau's claims?*
+**same as i wrote before**

-3. **Why have some philosophers – notably, Jaegwon Kim – regarded the line of reasoning that you just outlined not as an argument for physicalism per se but for a specific, controversial version of physicalism.
-(2 marks)**
+3. Why have some philosophers – notably, Jaegwon Kim – regarded the line of reasoning that you just outlined not as an argument for physicalism per se but for a specific, controversial version of physicalism.
+(2 marks)*

-Rejecting distinctness is type-id: leads to Reductive physicalism
+**Rejecting distinctness is type-id: leads to Reductive physicalism**

 4. *According to Karen Bennett, who has the correct take on this issue?*